BIGWALDOR/Learn-C-/README.md

 - Using some of the bulit-in types for numbers, texts and booleans.
 - Choosing between numeric types.
 - Control output formatting in console apps.

+### Chapter 3 - Speaking C#

+In this chapter I learned about the following:

+- Use operators to perform simple tasks.
+- Use branch and loop statements to implement logic.
+- Work with single- and multi-dimensional arrays.
+- Convert between types.
+- Catch exceptions.